nweat/simply-chat/README.md

 # simply-chat
 This is a simple real time chat client I built to show you some of the functionalities you can achieve with MeteorJS with a few lines of code.
-This was my first try at Meteor (https://www.meteor.com/)
+This was my first try at Meteor.

 This example is based on an existing example but I added/improved the following functionality:
 - CSS improvements